mediocregopher/gobdns/README.md

 ## Building

 First, clone the repo.

-Then, if you don't have the dependencies yet, simply:
+To build the web console stuff you'll need elm 0.13 installed and on your path.
+Run the following to install the elm dependencies:

+    cd http/console
+    elm-get install

+Then to get the go dependencies:

+    # Installs the go-bindata binary
+    go get github.com/jteeuwen/go-bindata/...

+    # Retrieves dependencies for this project
     go get ./...

 After that:

-    go build

-To build the gobdns binary
+    # Build the gobdns binary
+    make clean all

 ## Usage